-People are often surprised when Total Security Solutions vice president Jim Richards mentions he’s designing a bullet proof barrier for a utilities office.
+People are often surprised when Total Security Solutions vice president Jim Richards mentions he’s designing bulletproof security for utilities offices.
 But both private and municipal utilities offices are fairly regular clients for Jim, especially electric, water, and cable services.

 These offices—usually located in town halls or municipal office centers—do handle a fair bit of cash, but this isn’t about the money: “Don’t ever forget: If you shut somebody’s electricity or water off, they’re pissed.”
 Jim assures these clients that assaults—armed or otherwise—are rare, “but when those customers and former customers come in, they’re not very nice.”